hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed issue with WC login form when WP login form option is on.
 * Added feature to turn off the plugin for logged in users.
 * Added hook to disable the plugin on specific pages.
-* Added feature to run hcaptcha script and styles on pages where it is used only.
+* Added feature to run hCaptcha script and styles on pages where it is used only.

 = 1.9.2 =
 * Fixed issue with WooCommerce on my-account page - captcha was requested even if solved properly.

 = 1.9.1 =
-* Fixed issue with Contact Form 7 - reset hcaptcha widget when form is not validated.
+* Fixed issue with Contact Form 7 - reset hCaptcha widget when form is not validated.

 = 1.9.0 =
 * Tested with WordPress 5.7 and WooCommerce 5.0